OfficialMuffin/UsernameStorage/README.md

 # UsernameStorage
-Store usernames in a list
+Program to store usernames in a list
+Just something to help me practice using lists